BenChirlinn/tahoe-portfolio/README.md

 - Build latest `npm run build`
 - Rejoice at how relatively simple and easy to maintain this pipeline is! :tada:

+# Webpack Config

+## HTML

+For now the HTML is loaded via `html-webpack-plugin` which adds all needed meta data and icons (via `favicons-webpack-plugin`).
+This may need to change once routing is added.

+## LESS/CSS

+LESS is loaded via `extract-text-plugin` which generates the CSS via LESS loader and auto-prefixes the output.

+## Fonts

+Fonts are all loaded via `url-loader` and as such are hash encoded.
+Because we have a custom font this feels most secure.

+## Images

+Images are loaded either view `url-loader` (attempting to inline them) or `file-loader`.

+### Core Images

+Core images are fundamental to the application's appearance.
+Webpack will attempt to inline any images placed in the `images/core` directory.
+Depending on their size they may be so encoded.
+Regardless their filenames will include a hash afterwards.

+### Social Images

+These images are only used in meta tags in the header.
+As such they have to be manually imported in `index.js` and have a custom `file-loader` rule to copy them into the proper distribution directory location.

 # Resources

 ### Webpack